Are You as Ready as You Think You Are?

 Once you start winning contract bids and fulfilling orders, you may find that your clients pay late, which can leave you struggling to pay your bills or fulfill other contracts.
 Before you start bidding on contracts, start forecasting your cash flow and determine how much work your company can realistically take on without running into dry spells.
 If you discover you’ll need outside financing to help you avoid cash-flow crunches, you can use your business credit to help you get funding.

 Any time you begin working with a new client or company, you open your business to new risks.
 If the companies you contract with cease operations, your cash flow could be disrupted, or if they are involved in fraud or misconduct, your reputation could be harmed.
 By monitoring the companies you work with, you can help foresee financial issues, late payments, conflicts of interest, and more.

 3. You’re going to be monitored closely

 Landing a contract with a big-box store is some small business owners’ dream, but working with a large corporation means being subject to high standards.
 Many large companies will monitor the businesses in their supply chain to make sure they meet certain criteria.
 If you land one of these prized contracts, your business will likely be monitored and may have to maintain certain credit scores, credit ratings, or other benchmarks.
 By paying attention to your company’s business credit file and online reputation, you can help ensure you’re always meeting expectations.

 4. You’re going to have to think long term

 If you pause before bidding on contracts and fully prepare for the challenges ahead, you can be more successful at growing your business.
-It may not take quite as long to secure a contract as it does to make and sell a nice bottle of Chardonnay, but you’ll still be glad you prepared for all possible scenarios before entering into any agreements.
+You’ll be glad you prepared for all possible scenarios before entering into any agreements.